mui/mui-x/docs/data/data-grid/column-visibility/column-visibility.md

 ---
-title: Data Grid - Column Visibility
+title: Data Grid - Column visibility
 ---

-# Data Grid - Column Visibility
+# Data Grid - Column visibility

-<p class="description">Decide which column should be visible.</p>
+<p class="description">Define which columns are visible.</p>

 By default, all the columns are visible.
 The column's visibility can be switched through the user interface in two ways: